Grassley denies New Yorker claim that GOP sat on new Kavanaugh allegations, says Dems 'never informed Republican staff'

 He also pointed to the article's reporting that the "offices of at least four Democratic senators have received information about the allegation, and at least two have begun investigating it."

-"Neither she nor her legal representative have contacted the chairman’s office," Grassley continuted.
+"Neither she nor her legal representative have contacted the chairman’s office," Grassley continued.
 "The article reports that Democratic staff were aware of these allegations, but they never informed Republican staff."

+On Monday, The New Yorker appended an update to its story: "This story was updated with comments from two former classmates of Kavanaugh, Louisa Garry and Dino Ewing, who initially signed a statement of support for Kavanaugh provided by his attorneys.
+They approached The New Yorker after this story was published and asked that their names be removed from the statement, saying that they did not wish to dispute Ramirez’s claims."

+Garry told The New Yorker: "I never saw or heard anything like this.
+But I cannot dispute Ramirez’s allegations, as I was not present."
+Ewing added, "I also was not present and therefore am not in a position to directly dispute Ramirez’s account."

 In the story, Ramirez claimed Kavanaugh exposed himself to her while she was intoxicated during a drinking game in the 1983-84 academic year at Yale University, when Kavanaugh was a freshman.